rudymatela/leancheck/README.md

 	take 5 (list :: [(Int,Int)]) -- > [(0,0),(0,1),(1,0),(0,-1),(1,1)]

 The `list` function can be used to debug your custom instances.
-For recursive types, take care with the order of the constructors or your listing function might become non-terminating: put non-recursive constructors first in your listing definition.

 More information / extra functions